tillchen/unsecure-bank/README.md

 ![image1](images/vulnerability1.png)

 * Exported activities.
 The `BankingActivity` in the app have `android:exported="true"` in `AndroidManifest.xml`, which means the component can be accessed by components in other applications, as well as by the system itself.
 An attacker can bypass the login page and go to a user's banking page directly by creating a simple attacker app like below.
 You may also use the attacker app in the `/attacker` directory.
+(You'll need to register the user `123` first.)

     ```kt
     class MainActivity : AppCompatActivity() {